rpdav/nixos/system/README.md

 # system/common
 This is where all modules live that are used by multiple hosts.
-If any host-specific settings are needed, they can be made generic through the custom options defined in `variables.nix`.
+If any host-specific settings are needed, they can be made generic through the custom options defined in `vars/default.nix`.
 Default options are defined there but can be overridden in each host's config file.

 For instance, two machines with different swap sizes can use a single disk config file by setting their own `systemOpts.swapSize = lib.mkForce "16G"`.